sujeetrajbhar681/Self-Ordering-Kiosk-Like-McDonald/README.md

 # Food Self-Order Kiosk
-Welcome to my project to build a Self-Order Kiosk like Macdonalds.
-In this course, you will learn the essential tools and skills to a web application for Self-Order Kiosk using React, Context API, and Material UI in the frontend and Node and MongoDB in the backend.
+Welcome to my project to build a Self-Order Kiosk like Macdonalds.You will learn the essential tools and skills to a web application for Self-Order Kiosk using React, Context API, and Material UI in the frontend and Node and MongoDB in the backend.

 My name is Sujeet.